jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/virtual/dedicated_storage_install_kubernetes.rst

       done

 #. **For OpenStack only:** Set up disk partition for nova-local volume group,
-   which is needed for stx-openstack nova ephemeral disks:
+   which is needed for |prefix|-openstack nova ephemeral disks:

    ::